xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 --------------------

-Aphid.
+In fact, Cortical Labs’ most heralded project to date is DishBrain, a system that combines living brain cells with computing devices to create machines with biological intelligence.
+In England the cuckoo is the herald of spring.

+Building a portfolio that looks diversified has become a cinch.
+Building one that is actually diversified, in the sense that its components offset each other’s risk, has become much harder.
+What stings even more is that diversification across asset classes has become more difficult, too.

+**Aphid**.

-I was only a gnat in the affair.
+I was only a **gnat** in the affair.
-Strain at a gnat and swallow a camel.
+**Strain at a gnat and swallow a camel**.

-He parried the unwelcome question very skilfully.
+He **parried** the unwelcome question very skilfully.
-Budapest lies astride the river.
+**Budapest** **lies astride** the river.
-She settled herself astride and leaned forward, whispering things in its ear.
+She settled herself **astride** and leaned forward, whispering things in its ear.

-TVL became a critical metric in cryptocurrency because it gave investors a measuring stick to help define the risks and potential benefits of investing in a particular DeFi platform.
+TVL became a critical metric in cryptocurrency because it gave investors a **measuring stick** to help define the risks and potential benefits of investing in a particular DeFi platform.

 ### Week 5